Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

    ![](./Media/miyagi-ui-env.png)

 ### Task 2: Build a Docker Image for the Miyagi UI
+In this task, you will build and run the Miyagi UI Docker container locally.
+Begin by opening Docker Desktop and completing the initial setup.
+Next, use Visual Studio Code to build the Docker image for the Miyagi UI.
+Once the image is created, verify it and run the image in Docker.
+Configure the host port and access the application locally via the provided URL.

 1. Open the **Docker** Application from the Lab VM desktop by double-clicking on it.